 Ekaterina Gordeeva – Keira Knightley of the Soviet figure skating.
-Star pair Gordeeva and Grinkov was called G & G in the United States.
+Star pair Gordeeva and Grinkov was called G&G in the United States.
 They are multiple world champions and Olympic champions.
 Throughout the world children in the schools of figure skating study their performances.

 Natalia Trubnikov – Barbara Steele of the Soviet cinema.
 Ballerina Trubnikova became famous for her role of Princess Melisenta in the movie 31 June.

 Matluba Alimova – Ines Pellegrini of the Soviet cinema.
-Alimova woke up famous after her role of the gypsy girl Nastya in the TV series Gypsy and in the film The Return of Budulai.
+Alimova woke up famous after her role of gypsy girl Nastya in the TV series Gypsy and in the film The Return of Budulai.
 Many people think she is a real gypsy girl, but the actress has Uzbek roots.

 Lyubov Orlova – Marlene Dietrich of the Soviet cinema.
 She became known in 1934, after the movie Jolly Fellows.
-Orlova was a real “fashion icon” of the USSR.
+Orlova was a real fashion icon of the USSR.
 Historians have called the fashion style of the actress – Stalinist glamor.

 Natalia Arinbasarova – Lucy Liu of the Soviet cinema.
 Her father was Kazakh and mother was Polish.
-For the role in her first film First Teacher, directed by her future husband, Andrei Konchalovsky, Arinbasarova won the main prize at the Venice Film Festival Golden Volpi Cup.
+For the role in her first film The First Teacher, directed by her future husband, Andrei Konchalovsky, Arinbasarova won the main prize at the Venice Film Festival Golden Volpi Cup.

 Elina Bystritskaya – Elizabeth Taylor of the Soviet cinema.
 In 1999, the newspaper Komsomolskaya Pravda called her the most beautiful Soviet actress of the twentieth century.
-Bystritskaya, who played Aksinya in the film Quiet Flows the Don, was offered to change her name on Aksinya Donskaya and fans wrote endless letters to the actress.
+Bystritskaya, who played Aksinya in the film Quiet Flows the Don, was offered to change her name to Aksinya Donskaya and fans wrote endless letters to the actress.

 Irina Alferova – Lynda Carter of the Soviet cinema.
-The first film – The Road to Calvary brought fame to the actress and after the role Constance in the film Three Musketeers she became popular and loved.
+The first film – The Road to Calvary brought fame to the actress and after the role of Constance in the film Three Musketeers she became popular and loved.
 She and Alexander Abdulov were called the most beautiful pair of Soviet cinema.